pschlump/markdown/README.md

 # Markdown Parser and HTML Renderer for Go

-Philip Note:  The intent is to make this render `.rtf` in a decent and fast way with the possibility of including the `.rtf` section into a template.
+Philip Schlump Note:  The intent is to make this render `.rtf` in a decent and fast way with the possibility of including the `.rtf` section into a template.
 This is a fork of both the markdown package and the main program from
 in `./cli/mdtohtml`.